Relative p-adic Hodge theory: Foundations: Relative Robba rings

-in which the diagonal arrow and the vertical arrow are continuous.
-Since the vertical arrow is a surjective (by Lemma~\ref{L:surjective Robba}) continuous map between compact spaces, it is a quotient map by Remark~\ref{R:compact spaces}(b).
-Hence the horizontal arrow is continuous, as desired. \end{proof}

-\begin{remark} One can go further with analysis of this sort; for instance, one can show that the fibres of $\mu$ bear a strong resemblance to the spectra of one-dimensional affinoid algebras over a nontrivially normed analytic field.
+\begin{remark} One can go further with analysis of this sort; for instance, one can show that the fibres of $\mu$ bear a strong resemblance to the spectra of one-dimensional affinoid algebras over an analytic field.
 See \cite[\S 8]{kedlaya-witt}. \end{remark}